-A number of micro critters could do well in this type of terrarium.
+Several micro critters could do well in this type of terrarium.
 I’m a huge fan of animals that help maintain the terrarium.
 Springtails, isopods, or even a small colony of ants would fit this enclosure nicely.
 For this terrarium, I will be looking to add something unique.
 Stay tuned for updates on this if you follow me on any of my social media.

-Mini Campsite Terrarium Care
+Glow-in-the-dark Terrarium Care

 As with most of my miniature terrariums, this tank should do well on its own.
-As things grow in, the natural takeover will only further enhance the scenery.
+As things grow, the natural takeover will only further enhance the scenery.
 If you haven’t already, mist down the scape and seal it with a little plastic wrap.
 Open it every once in a while so that the lichen can get fresh air.
 Lichen receives its nutrients from the air so it’s vital it gets a nice breather from time to time.

 With things completed, I’m sure you’ve already flicked the lights on and off several times to enjoy the cool effects this unique jarrarium offers.
 Regardless if you used my decor for this project or not, if you felt inspired enough to create your own DIY glow-in-the-dark terrarium, I’d love to see it so tag me when you post it!
-Until then, see you all in the next one…
+Until then, see you all at the next one…

 If you’re interested in seeing updates on how this as well as other enclosures progress follow me on social media.
 If you’d like to get your tall tweezers on one of these limited edition vivarium decors yourself, check them out in our shop.